cloudandr0id/DNDCharacterCreation/project_minutes/minutes8.md

 Who is working on what?

 Part 1: Hannah (Done by Mon)
 Part 2 & 3: Grace and Richard (Done by Wed/Thurs)
 Part 4: Ari & Hannah (Done by Fri/Sat.
 Needs 2 & 3 to work on this)
 Part 5: Sky & Jon (Can ask “Backend” about the code part) (Done by Fri/Sat.
 Needs 2 & 3 to work on this)
 Part 6: Ari (Done by Fri/Sat.
 Probably needs 2 & 3 to work on this)

 Website - 1:35PM

 Changing most of the website into PHP.
 Ari has some time this weekend to help fix this.
-If PHP works we could get rid of the JS since PHP has an easier way to grab data
+If PHP works we could get rid of the JS since PHP has an easier way to grab data.
-If people have time to work on the website then
+If people have time to work on the website then.